 Sapphires are inarguably most well-known for possessing a potent, peacock blue hue, but it's by no means the only colour available within this diverse family of gemstone.
-One of its most striking variations may actually be its most rare: the Padparadscha sapphire.
-This is one of the most highly sought after sapphires that almost all fine gem collectors will appreciate.
+One of its most striking variations may actually be its most rare and sought after- the Padparadscha Sapphire.

 While it's true that, traditionally, Sri Lanka has provided the world with the most Padparadscha, more recent deposits in Madagascar and Tanzania have shifted the marketplace.
-There are slight saturation differences between the stones regions, though, with Madagascar-derived Padparadscha taking on more pink than orange.
-Similar sapphires from Tanzania’s Umba Valley region, meanwhile, refract more orange, and even shades of brown.
+There are slight saturation differences between the stones regions, with Madagascar-derived Padparadscha taking on more pink than orange, meanwhile, similar Sapphires from Tanzania’s Umba Valley region refract more orange, and even shades of brown.
 For these reasons, the richer pink-and-orange saturation of the Sri Lankan gems are heralded as "true Padparadscha," and are valued much higher than their counterparts.

-No matter their origin, the scarcity of these sapphires, especially if found over two carats, means that buyers will be paying for Padparadscha at a premium—with price points not uncommon to the finest blue sapphire.
-Whether rough cut or heat-treated, the highest-quality of Padparadscha could potentially yield tens of thousand dollars per carat and up.
+No matter their origin, the scarcity of these Sapphires, especially if found over two carats, means that buyers will be paying for Padparadscha at a premium—with price points not uncommon to the finest blue Sapphire.
+Whether rough cut or heat-treated, the highest-quality of Padparadscha could potentially yield upards of tens of thousand dollars per carat.